 When it comes to protection from falls, the body of this multimeter is made out of plastic, but the quality of plastic does not matter that much because the body is protected by rubber shell that engulfs every side of this meter beside the front.
 Rubber from which this shell is made of is very tough.

 Extech EX330 can measure microamps, miliamps, resistance, continuity, capacitance, AC/DC voltages and temperature.

 This meter is very compact.
 That will certainly come in handy for HVAC professionals that get this meter because they will have to use a lot less power to control the multimeter while working in tight spaces.

-Extech EX 330 is not equipped with back light nor does it have flashlight.
+Extech EX 330 is not equipped with backlight nor does it have the flashlight.

 There is not much more too look out for since all the bad multimeters usually fall in lower price ranges.
-Multimeters in this price range are obviously not best ones in the market, but they are close to being the best.
+Multimeters in this price range are obviously not the best ones on the market, but they are close to being the best.

 As with all other things, it is with this one too that the buyer should be aware that probes of higher quality are usually shipped with the product that costs more.